 Women’s Economic Justice

-And in many countries, husbands have the right to stop their wives from taking jobs, which isolates them and creates economic dependency.
+In many countries, husbands have the right to stop their wives from taking jobs, which isolates them and prevents economic independence.
 Caring for the family and home has long been the responsibility of women.
-This unpaid work means women and girls have less time to attend school, participate in their communities and politics, perform paid work, and care for themselves
+This unpaid work means women and girls have less time to attend school, participate in their communities and politics, perform paid work and care for themselves.

 When a woman is paid a fair and living wage and works in safe and decent working conditions, she has the power to lift herself out of poverty.
 This benefits her family and her community, too.